-The APR (annual percentage rate) is the annual cost of the mortgage as a percentage of the loan amount.
+The Annual Percentage Rate (APR) is the annual cost of the mortgage as a percentage of the loan amount.
 The annual percentage rate is generated as a function of the interest rate, mortgage insurance and lender fees.
 The difference between the annual percentage rate and the interest rate will vary depending on the lender as well as the loan program.

 When lenders advertise mortgage rates, they are required by law to give an interest rate and an APR.
-The APR is designed to make shopping for a loan easier on consumers, by giving them insight into the fees they are paying at closing.
+The annual percentage rate is designed to make shopping for a loan easier on consumers, by giving them insight into the fees they are paying at closing.
 Many times, the APR can be misleading.
 Is APR important?
-Yes and no. There is no standardization for APR, which can seem confusing.
+Yes and no. There is no standardization for annual percentage rates, which can seem confusing.
 Lender fees can vary in cost, from hundreds to thousands of dollars.
 It all depends on the loan product and your status as a borrower.
-The APR can be a useful tool in comparing the same loan product among different lenders, yet trying to compare the APR on a fixed rate mortgage vs an adjustable rate mortgage would make no sense.
+The annual percentage rate can be a useful tool in comparing the same loan product among different lenders, yet trying to compare the annual percentage rate on a fixed rate mortgage vs an adjustable rate mortgage would make no sense.

 Any costs required by your lender to get a mortgage must be included in the APR.
 One way an APR can be misleading, is that the number is calculated with the assumption that you will keep the loan for the full term.
 If you are getting an adjustable rate mortgage, the APR won’t be of much use, as the rate resets based on market values.
 Adjustable rate mortgages use what is known as the “fully indexed rate” when calculating the APR.
 This rate changes daily and like the weather, is hard to predict.